 “Tell me about [alleged abuser’s] relationship with [child].
 What does he like about [child]?
 What doesn’t he like about [child]?”

 “When was the last time you felt really close and connected to your child?
 What was happening for your family then?
 What has your relationship with [child] been like lately?”

 “How much one on one time do you spend with [child]?
 Has this changed recently?”“It is really common for people who sexually abuse kids to say things to damage the child’s relationship with their parents.
 They do this to stop the child telling their parents about the abuse.
-Have you noticed [alleged abuser or offender] doing anything like that?”
+Have you noticed [alleged abuser ] doing anything like that?”

 Common strategies could include making the child: